 Research group

-The Parallel Computing Systems (PCS) group at the University of Amsterdam performs research on the design, programming and run-time management of multi-core and multi-processor computer systems.
-The modeling, analysis and optimization of the extra-functional aspects of these systems, such as performance, power/energy consumption, reliability but also the degree of productivity to design and program these systems, play a pivotal role in this work.
+The Parallel Computing Systems (PCS) group at the University of Amsterdam performs research on the design, programming and run-time management of parallel and distributed computer systems.
+The modeling, analysis and optimization of the extra-functional aspects of these systems, such as performance, power/energy consumption, thermals, reliability, security or verifiability but also the degree of productivity to design and program these systems, play a pivotal role in this work.

 Monitor the Energy Costs of Digital Services